Do you know your rights?

 When renegotiating the rent for the purpose of renewing the tenancy contract, the tenant's interests are protected by Dubai Decree No. 43 of 2013.
 According to this law, the landlord may not increase the rent arbitrarily but has to abide by statutory provisions.

-All tenancy contracts have to be registered with the database EJARI, which is operated by RERA.
+It is mandatory to register all tenancy contracts with the database EJARI, which is operated by the Real Estate Regulatory Authority ("RERA").
 On the basis of the incoming data, RERA compiles a rent index.
 The rent index is accessible to the public through the so-called Rental Increase Calculator.
 Thus, the tenant is able to determine upon the expiration of his tenancy contract whether the landlord is entitled to increase the rent.

 The parties may agree on additional termination clauses upon concluding the tenancy contract.
 However, in case a dispute arises such clauses might be deemed invalid.